mahvash-siavashpour/mahvash-siavashpour/README.md

-### Hi there 👋
-- 📚 I'm currently studing at Amirkabir University of Technology
+MSc student at the University of Alberta
-- 📫 You can reach me by my [gmail](mailto:mahvash.siavashpour@gmail.com)

 <!--
 **mahvash-siavashpour/mahvash-siavashpour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.